Inflation: Protecting Wealth With Real Assets

 Real assets are useful for preserving wealth.
 However, their prices are subject to fluctuations.
 Their volatility is greater than for bonds, which is why portfolios are not built exclusively from real assets.

 Investors generally use a large proportion of bonds.
 In phases of inflation, however, bonds carry special risks.
+They are so important that we devote a separate article to them – Bonds in Inflation: Safe is Suddenly No Longer Safe.

 Volatility is often equated with risk – the risk that the price will fall.
 But in fact, volatility is also a prerequisite for the price to rise – so it is therefore an opportunity as well.
 How can you take advantage of this opportunity in your portfolio at True Wealth?